-One of my favourite places in Sheffield is the Mercure St Paul’s Hotel and Spa.
+One of my favourite places in Sheffield is the Mercure St Paul’s Hotel and Spa, also known as the Mercure Sheffield.
 We started going there after trying out a spa day offer and after falling in love with the place, I found another offer that blew us away for value.
 Since then Alfie and I have returned back to the Mercure every couple of months.
 Spas for me are essential, I’m a complete workaholic with a body that hates working, so getting to switch off is something I rarely do!
 Unfortunately our last stay didn’t go to plan as the lift to the spa wasn’t working and I can’t walk up and down stairs anymore without intense pain, therefore rendering a spa day absolutely pointless.
 Last weekend we finally got to revisit and it was probably one of our best stays to date.

 We were working with Mercure to promote their summer offer of #PicnicWithMercure which meant that we received a picnic basket on arrival, but we could have had it whenever.
 The staff at the Mercure are always so attentive and really cannot do enough for you, so changing things at last minute that would be deemed annoying to another hotel, is something that they’re only too happy to do for you here.
 You’re meant to go enjoy the picnics in some of the picturesque surroundings close to Mercure hotels, but as it was a rather dull and colder day, they offered to bring it up to our room where we enjoyed a very cute spread.
 As we were arriving early they offered to put us in a bigger room as ours wouldn’t be ready, who can complain with that?
 Alfie and I always upgrade our room when staying at the Mercure as the rooms are just so lovely and cosy that we often stay in rather than go out, so it’s well worth the money.
 This time we were in a Suite and oh my god, we are going to have to resist upgrading to it every time we stay from now on because the room is seriously beautiful.
 Big, wide, glorious windows with a full view of Sheffield, a separate sitting area, an actual dressing table WITH A MIRROR!?
 Seriously, what is it with hotels not putting a mirror at the desks?
 Of course the room also included the biggest and most comfortable bed ever.
 Because of my chronic pain, extra pillows were already waiting in the room.
 What a sight for sore eyes!
 It does get a little awkward when you have to ring up and ask for an unusual amount of pillows every time you stay in a hotel so this little extra touch did mean a lot.